Eswar-11/Python/OOPS/About.md

 | ----- | ----- | ----- |
 | A variable that is shared by all instances of a class. | Instance variable unique to each instance | A class variable or instance variable that holds data associated with a class and its objects. |

+   2. OOPS Concept in Python
+     1. Inheritance:
+       * A class can inherit attributes and behavior methods from another class, called the superclass.
+       * A class which inherits from a superclass is called a subclass, also called heir class or child class.